-According to the Spanish Fertility Society, in 2015, 12,070 treatments were performed on foreign patients in Spain, of which more than half corresponded to cycles with oocyte donation.
+According to the Spanish Fertility Society, in 2015, 12,070 treatments were performed on foreign patients in Spain, of which more than half corresponded to cycles with egg donation.

 Malaga province is becoming one of the most important destinations in the so-called “reproductive tourism” because what attracts our latitudes increasingly to more couples with infertility problems are not museums or the sun and beaches, but the quality of care of medical professionals in the assisted reproduction sector, as well as an advanced and modern legal framework.
 In Ovoclinic there is an exclusive department for them, the International Department, which serves patients from both ‘neighbouring’ countries such as Italy or the United Kingdom to others from as far away as Australia or South Africa.